Shkyrockett/engine/Conventions.md

 ### Equality Comparison

 To reduce the chance of errors in equality comparisons across various comparison operators, please use the following as a template for modeling Structs/Classes that need equality comparisons.

+If the Structs/Classes are also relational merge with the Relational Comparisons below, using the relational equivalents when there are duplicates.

 ```csharp
     public struct ComparableObject